 Goodwill represents the excess of cost over net assets of acquired businesses that are consolidated.
 We perform our annual assessment of goodwill on February 28th of each fiscal year and whenever events or changes in circumstances or a triggering event indicate that the carrying amount may not be recoverable.
-Determining whether a triggering event has occurred often involves significant judgment from management.
 An entity is permitted to first assess qualitatively whether it is necessary to perform a goodwill impairment test.
+Significant judgment is required to determine if an indication of impairment has taken place.
+Factors to be considered include the following: adverse change in operating results, decline in strategic business plans, significantly lower future cash flows, and sustainable declines in market data such as market capitalization.
 The quantitative impairment test is required only if the entity concludes that it is more likely than not that a reporting unit's fair value is less than its carrying amount.
 We determine the fair value of a reporting unit based on an income approach utilizing a discounted cash flow adjusted for entity specific factors.
-In evaluating whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, an entity should consider the totality of all relevant events or circumstances that affect the fair value or carrying amount of a reporting unit.
-If the carrying value of a reporting unit exceeds the reporting unit's fair value, then an impairment charge is recognized reducing the goodwill by the excess of the carrying amount over the fair value, not to exceed the total amount of the goodwill, allocated to that reporting unit.
-See Note 5, "Goodwill" for further information and discussion.
+The income approach includes estimates and assumptions about revenue growth rates, operating margins and terminal growth rates, discounted by an estimated weighted-average cost of capital derived from other publicly-traded companies that are similar but not identical from an operational and economic standpoint.
+These estimates are based on historical experiences, our projects of future operating activity and our weighted-average cost of capital.
+A significant change in events, circumstances or any of these assumptions could adversely affect these estimates, which could result in an impairment.

-We performed our annual assessment of goodwill on February 28, 2021 and noted no triggering events from the analysis date to March 31, 2021 and determined that there was no impairment to goodwill.
+We performed our annual assessment of goodwill on February 28, 2022 and noted no triggering events from the analysis date to March 31, 2022 and determined that there was no impairment to goodwill.
+See Note 5, "Goodwill," for further information regarding the our goodwill valuation assumptions.